zzzprojects/docs/entityframework.net/pages/model/code-first-vs-database-first.md

 ### Code First Approach

  - Code First is a very popular approach and has full control over the code rather than database activity.
- - In this approach, we can do all the database operations from the code and manual changes to database have been lost and everything is depending on the code.
+ - In this approach, we can do all the database operations from the code and manual changes to the database will be lost and everything depends on the code.
- - In this you need to create POCO entities as data model.
+ - In this approach, you need to create POCO entities as the data model.

 [more...](/ef-code-first)

 ### Database First Approach

- - Database first approach is used when database is ready then Entity Framework will complete his duty and create POCO entities for you.
+ - The Database first approach is used when the database is ready then Entity Framework will complete its duty and create POCO entities for you.
- - If you have already a designed database and you don't want to do extra effort then you can go with this approach.
+ - If you already have a designed database and you don't want to make extra effort then you can go with this approach.
- - You can modify the database manually and update model from database.
+ - You can modify the database manually and update the model from the database.
- - So, we can say, entity framework is able to create your model classes based on tables and columns from relational database.
+ - So, we can say, entity framework is able to create your model classes based on tables and columns from a relational database.

 [more...](/ef-database-first)